Underdogs (Friday Night Lights): Plot

 As the Panthers prepare for the state finals, Tami (Connie Britton) is told that she needs to report J.D.
 (Jeremy Sumpter) to child protective services as she witnessed Joe (D. W. Moffett) hitting him.
 She consults with Eric (Kyle Chandler), and both agree that they have no choice but to follow the protocol.

 Matt (Zach Gilford) starts applying for the School of the Art Institute of Chicago, although he confides to Shelby (Kim Dickens) that he doesn't have enough money to enroll.
 Their conversation is overheard by Lorraine (Louanne Stephens), who is confused over why would Matt leave.
 Joe and Katie (Janine Turner) are interrogated by authorities, warning them that they could take J.D. away from them if they find evidence of abuse.
 J.D. confronts Eric for revealing this to the authorities, despite Eric's claim that he is obligated in reporting it.

 Billy (Derek Phillips) tells Tim (Taylor Kitsch) and Lyla (Minka Kelly) that he plans on opening a repair shop, which Tim supports.
 Lyla tells Buddy (Brad Leland) that she has decided her future will be with Tim, joining him in San Antonio State the following year.
 Landry (Jesse Plemons) is informed that he will be a key player during the game, so he invites Tyra (Adrianne Palicki) to the game.
 However, he is disappointed when Tyra says she won't be able to attend due to having to complete her college application essay, and decides to get drunk during a Panthers party.
 Due to his hangover, he misses he school bus to Austin and gets Tyra to take him.
 There, Tyra finally reads her essay where she opens up about her dreams and hopes.
 Landry is touched by her improvement, and they share a kiss.

-At the Darrell K Royal–Texas Memorial Stadium, the Panthers face the South Texas Titans in the finals, with the latter going on an unbeatable streak.
+At Darrell K Royal–Texas Memorial Stadium, the Panthers face the South Texas Titans in the finals, with the latter going on an unbeatable streak.
 The Panthers struggle against the Titans' defense, and they finish the first half trailing 27-0.
-Frustrated by J.D.'s behavior, Eric decides to bench him and gets Matt back as the quarterback.
+Frustrated by J.D.'s behavior, Eric decides to bench him and puts Matt back as the quarterback.
 The Panthers make a comeback, managing to hit a 28-27 lead with just one minute left in the game.
-However, the Titans make an aggressive push into the Panthers zone, eventually getting a chance at a field goal with just six seconds left.
+However, the Titans make an aggressive push into the Panthers redzone, eventually getting a chance at a field goal with just six seconds left.
 The Titans manage to score and win the championship, disappointing the Panthers and Dillon residents.
 At the locker room, Eric tells the team that he is proud of them and that while they didn't win, they are champions.
 As the team prepares to leave on the bus, Tim stays for a few minutes in the empty stadium.
 He places his cleats on the field and leaves the stadium.